 Internet, mobile and digital technologies are part of our daily working life and this agreement is designed to ensure that all staff and governors are aware of their responsibilities in relation to their use.
 All staff, student teachers and governors are expected to adhere to this agreement and to the online safety policy.
-Any concerns or clarification should be discussed with Computing leads Mr Blanch, Mr Harlock or Ms Fathers.
+Any concerns or clarification should be discussed with Computing lead Mr Harlock.
 Breaches will be investigated, recorded and, where appropriate, disciplinary procedures will apply and police involvement will be sought.